BoostryJP/ibet-Network/README.md

 ## About this repository

-This repository is used to manage the network definition of the ibet network and the Quorum nodes (Validator, General) defined by the ibet consortium.
+This repository manages the network definitions and Quorum node containers (Validator, General) defined by the ibet consortium.

-### Configuration
+### Repository structure

-The network and node definitions for each network are stored in each of the following directories.
+The network definitions and node definitions for each network are stored in each of the following directories.

 - `ibet-network/` - `ibet` production network
 - `ibet-for-fin-network/` - `ibet for Fin` production network